MarkWarneke/Cloud-Automation-101/Article/04_Cloud_Automation_Version_Control.md

 | git add <PATH_TO_FILE>                    | Adds a specific file to the staging (Needs commit after)                                                                                                                         |
 | git commit -am "Text"                     | Commit the changes (provide a descriptive message like "adds" ,"removes", "fixes" - those commit messages should describe the changes made)                                      |
 | git push                                  | Update remote refs along with associated objects                                                                                                                                 |

-A common sequence to checkin is
+A common sequence to check in code is:

 ```Bash
 git add .